Inversion of Control (IoC) in C#

 In this article, I am going to discuss the Inversion of Control in C#.
 Please read our previous article, where we discussed the Abstract Factory Design Pattern in C# with examples.
+The Inversion of Control is also called as Ioc in C#.
 As a developer, you may be familiar with the terms IoC (Inversion of Control), DIP (Dependency Inversion Principle), DI (Dependency Injection) Design pattern, and IoC containers.
 But are you confident what each term means with some real-time examples?
 If you are not confident about each of these terms then you are in the right place.
 Here we will discuss each of these terms.
 As part of this article, we are going to discuss the following pointers.

 - Difference between Design Principle and Design Pattern